kir-dev/cmsch/README.md

 Follow the [instructions by Samu](https://gist.github.com/Tschonti/4397e43fef11895235e25c46ae0ed65e#workflow-), with the following additions:

-- This project uses squash merging, meaning pull requests result in a single commit on the main branch.
+- This project uses squash merging, meaning a pull request results in a single commit on the main branch.
-If you find something, unrelated to the feature you are working on, that could be improved, **consider opening another PR** instead of adding the changes to the original one.
+If you find something unrelated to the feature you are working on, that could be improved, **consider opening another PR** instead of adding the changes to the original one.
 This makes reviewing the pull request, searching through the history and reverting changes easier.
 - **Follow [How to Write a Git Commit Message](https://cbea.ms/git-commit/)**.
 As this project is not versioned, **don't use [conventional commits](https://conventionalcommits.org)** ("feat (thing): add thing").
 - If there are conflicts with the main branch, **rebase** your feature branch onto `origin/staging` (`git fetch && git rebase origin/staging`), fix the conflicts, *commit*, then force push the updated branch (`git push --force`).